mapbox/batfish/README.md

 ## Pages

 **The structure of your [`pagesDirectory`] determines the URLs of your site.**
-JS and Markdown files map directly to distinct URLs.
+JS and Markdown files map directly to corresponding URLs.
 So `src/pages/industries/real-estate.js` corresponds to the URL `/industries/real-estate/`.

 When a page is rendered, its component is passed the following props:

 -   `location`: The browser's current [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location).
+    (During the static build, this will only include the `pathname` property.)
 -   `frontMatter`: The page's parsed front matter (minus any `siteData` array)
 -   `siteData`: Any site-wide data that the page has selected for injection.
+    See ["Injecting data"].

 ### JS pages